日本語での応募詳細はこちらから

 Write your essay

 Summarize your own ideas and assertions in a logical manner based on the information and data you collected.
-It would be best to employ the techniques you learned at university, such as statistical analysis techniques.
+Using statistical analysis techniques you learned at schools may contribute to write a good essay.

-If there is anything you are unsure of, please inquire directly with us via the inquiry form at the bottom of the page, or with the person in charge of the essay competition (essay@falia.jp)
+If you have any questions, please inquire directly with us via the inquiry form at the bottom of the page, or contact the FALIA Essay Competition Team at essay@falia.jp.

 • Step3